Evaluation of a barrier-island breach created by Hurricane Sandy at Fire Island National Seashore, N.Y.—Continued.

 Oblique aerial photographs of Pelican Island and Fire Island, New York.
 The

-location is within Fire Island National Seashore near Old Inlet—a very narrow
+is within Fire Island National Seashore near Old Inleta very narrow portion of the

 Related Links: